orkes-io/docs/blog/2022-02-02-image-processing-subworkflow.md

 ## Conclusion

-Integrating subworkflows can simplify your workflow, allowing you to extract (and reuse) complex steps thhroughout your workflow.
-They also have the added advantage of beaing easily updated - one change to the workflow will propgate automatically to every location it is referenced in all of your orchestration.
+Integrating subworkflows can simplify your workflow, allowing you to extract (and reuse) complex steps throughout your workflow.
+They also have the added advantage of being easily updated - one change to the workflow will propagate automatically to every location it is referenced in all of your orchestration.